← Back to 史記

 43

-King Ling was then alone beside Sao Mountain.
-No wild people dared to approach the king.
+King Ling was then alone on Mount Sao, and none of the villagers dared shelter him.
 The king, while walking, encountered his former armor smith and told him, saying: 'Seek food for me.
 I have not eaten for three days.'
-The armor smith said: 'The new king has issued a law.
-Those who dare to secretly follow the king will have their crime reach three clans.
-Moreover, there is also no food to be obtained.'
+The armor smith said, 'The new king has issued a law: anyone who dares to associate with the king or follow him will have the crime extended to three clans.
+Besides, there is no food to be had.'
 The king then pillowed his head on the armor smith's thigh and lay down.
-The armor smith again used earth to substitute for himself and escaped.
+The armor smith again used a lump of earth as a substitute for himself and escaped.
 The king awoke and did not see him.
-He was then hungry and could not rise.
+He was so hungry that he could not rise.
 Shen Hai, son of Yu Yin Shen Wu Yu, said: 'My father twice violated the king's command, and the king did not execute him.
 What favor is greater than this!'
 He then sought the king.
 He encountered the king hungry at Xi Ze and served him to return.
-In the fifth month of summer, on the Gui Chou day, the king died at Shen Hai's home.
+In the fifth month of summer, on the guichou day, the king died at Shen Hai's home.
 Shen Hai had his two daughters follow him in death and buried them together.

 44